hdtrinh/mobile_app_identification/README.md

 - ### data_prep_for_composition.py

 Use this to create the data for the traffic composition.
-You need to install the sniffer [OWL](https://git.networks.imdea.org/nicola_bui/imdeaowl) and configure the sniffer output folder.
+You need to install the sniffer [OWL](https://git.networks.imdea.org/nicola_bui/imdeaowl) (follow carefully the instructions) and configure the sniffer output folder.

 - ### traffic_compositon.py